metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 #### _Key Injuries_

+No major injury worth noting, though it'll be useful to keep an eye on Dallas this week given they've been dealing with a number of nagging injuries on offense lately.

 #### _History_

 Before going into any actual competitive history, it is worth noting Dan Quinn will be going up against the team that unceremoniously fired him last season.
 Any lingering ill will is only going to fuel Dallas here.